 Parents or eligible students may ask the school to amend a record that they believe in inaccurate.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate.
-If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.

-3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+3. The right to consent to disclosures of personally identifiable information contained I the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the school has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+One exceptions, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
+A school official is a person employed by the school as an administrator, supervisor instructor or support staff member, (including health or medical staff and law enforcement unit personnel), a person serving on the school board; a person or company with whom the school has contracted to perform a special task such as an attorney, auditor, medical consultant, or therapist or a parent or student serving on an official committee, such as a disciplinary or grievance committee or assisting another school official in performing his or her tasks.

-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+A school official has legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.